 Net metering represents the future of solar energy power generation for homes.
 What does the net metering system exactly consist of?
 How does net metering work in practice?

 This concept comes directly from the United States.
 Minnesota was the first state to pass the law in 1981.
 It all began with the use of wind turbines and solar panels connected to the electrical grid.
 This method allows private households to use their own electricity from solar and other renewable power and to get credit for the excess power they send back into the grid.
-Many reasons explain its rising success.

 Below some points of the real added-value of this system:

 - It allows flexible and affordable energy consumption that was generated by renewable sources because you can use the electricity at different time or date than when the energy was generated.

 - One can export energy to the grid when rates are higher and use energy when prices are lower, for example at night (if the utility allows for such kind of offsetting).
 By this mechanism if established by the utility, it is possible to get a credit even if you consumed more than you exported.